Today's Articles

 The birth of Justin Holland in 1819 is celebrated on this date.
 He was a Black classical musician.

 Born in Norfolk County, Virginia, his father, Exum Holland, was a farmer who noticed his son's talent for music at an early age.
-There was little opportunity for educating his talent.
+There was little opportunity to educate his talent.
 But in 1833, he went to Boston, met Senor Mariano Perez, and began the study of the guitar.
-Another of his music teachers was Simon Knable, a Ned Kendall's Brass Band member, who taught Holland the theory and the art of arranging.
-At this time, Holland also studied flute with a Scottish man named Pollock.
+Another of his music teachers was Simon Knable, a member of Ned Kendall's Brass Band, who taught Holland the theory and the art of arranging.
+Holland also studied flute with a Scottish man named Pollock at this time.

 Justin Holland died in 1887.